exosite/masters16/lab2.md

 ![App Application State](../images/app_application_state.png)

-Here you can see that we're reading a couple of dataports, "leds" and "count". "leds" is pretty obvious, it' reads a value that sets which LEDs are on and which are off. "count" is simply a numeric value that we can change with SW1 and SW2, this initial read is just to sync the previous value from the cloud.
+Here you can see that we're reading a couple of dataports, "leds" and "count". "leds" is pretty obvious, it reads a value that sets which LEDs are on and which are off. "count" is simply a numeric value that we can change with SW1 and SW2, this initial read is just to sync the previous value from the cloud.

 "count" is also written back up to the cloud anytime the value changes in the next section.

 > The `exosite_read` call in this state for "leds" should actually never be called, see if you can figure out why.

 See that we first call `exosite_subscribe` and do an initial call to `exosite_read` before the main application state is entered.
-Also, note that we're doing both a read and a subscribe, a subscribe call only will receive changes that are made in the future, it will not receive a value for the current state.
+Also, note that we're doing *BOTH* a read and a subscribe.
+A subscribe call will only receive notification of changes that are made in the future, it will not receive a value for the current value if one exists.

 ![App Create Subscriptions State](../images/app_create_subscriptions_state.png)

 If you look at the `on_read` call as well as the code to write to the "count" dataport you'll see that the numeric values of the count and leds state are converted to ASCII text.
 All requests that are sent to the API this demo uses require the messages to be UTF-8 encoded (of which ASCII is a subset, if you didn't know) so this library requires you to format all your requests before handing them off.
-It's done this way to simplify the communication protocols, using only standard web protocols and formats.
+It's done this way to simplify the communication protocols, using only standard web formats.

+![on_read Function](../images/on_read_function.png)

 You may also note that we're only using a single dataport to encode the state of all of the LEDs.
-This way of encoding multiple independent inputs and outputs is done to reduce the resources required to communicate the data to the platform.
-You could split each LED and button into their own dataport, but that would require writing to multiple dataports and, more importantly, opening several connections to the platform to wait on changes to each dataport.
-This is partially a limitation of the API used by this library, Exosite has new device-side APIs that will get rid of this limitation.
+This way of encoding multiple independent inputs or outputs is done to reduce the resources required to communicate the data to the platform.
+You could split each LED and button into their own dataport, but that would require writing to multiple button-related dataports and, more importantly, opening several connections to the platform to wait on changes to each LED-related dataport.
+This is partially a limitation of the API used by this library, Exosite has new device-side APIs planned that will get rid of this limitation or, at least, reduce its effects.

-![on_read Function](../images/on_read_function.png)

 # Making some Tweaks

 The 'Product' model that is being used for these demos has a few more dataports that aren't being used in the example application, let's make some really simple modifications to use them.
-We want to change to to reading the `party_leds` dataport to set the state of the LEDs.
+We want to change to to reading the `party_leds` dataport for setting the state of the LEDs.
 We'll also want to make the buttons change the value in the `party_on_off` dataport.

 The `party_leds` dataport uses the same format as the `leds` dataport.
 The `party_on_off` the same format as `count`, where "0" mean "off" and anything else means "on".